 Since merit is our primary basis for awarding scholarships, students do not have to file the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application in order to be considered.
 However, a small amount of merit scholarships have a financial need consideration.
 Financial need is only determined through the FAFSA or California Dream Act Application.
 As a result, we recommend that students apply for financial aid to maximize educational funding options.
 For more information visit the Apply for Financial Aid section.

 Application and Awarding Timeline

 Students apply for scholarships in the fall of the academic year prior to awarding.
-For example: 2013-2014 scholarship recipients applied in the fall of 2012 to be considered.
-Applications were reviewed and scored in the winter of 2013 and award notices were sent out in spring and early summer, 2013.
+For example: 2017-2018 scholarship recipients would need to have applied in the fall of 2016 to be considered.
+Applications would be reviewed and scored in the winter of 2017 and award notices would be sent out in spring and early summer, 2017.
 The application process differs slightly for prospective/entering students and continuing undergraduates.

 All UC Davis and outside agency/private scholarships are posted to the recipient’s UC Davis student account.
 When credited, the scholarship will first cover any unmet need; then, it will replace a student’s Self-Help expectation, followed by loans and Work Study.
 Grants and other gift aid will be reduced last, if necessary.
 Scholarships will be divided and disbursed evenly over fall, winter, and spring quarters, unless otherwise specified by the scholarship terms.